Simplifying Complexity

 I have come across multiple complexities, but simplifying them has brought me experience and clear vision.
 Making has been a great help to me and taught me better problem solving.
 I’m not afraid to approach something that seems complicated now, be it a machine or a math concept, and am much more confident, because I know I’ll be able to solve and simplify any problem.

-Samarth Jajoo is an eighth grader from Ahmedabad, India.
+Samarth Jajoo is a seventh grader from Ahmedabad, India.
 He’s a programming enthusiast and solving problems is his best source of entertainment.
 When not coding, you’ll probably find him in school playing table tennis, or writing about something that triggers his imagination.